 Energy is essential for development.
 The International Energy Agency (IEA)’s Global World Energy Outlook 2016 forecasts a 30% rise in global demand for energy by 2040, most of which will come from developing countries.
 Despite this they predict that 500 million people will have no access to electricity by then.

-Steel is and will be critical for supplying the world with energy, whether based on fossil fuels, nuclear technology, or renewable sources like wind.
+Steel is and will be critical for supplying the world with energy, whether based on fossil fuels, nuclear technology, or renewable sources like wind, solar or geothermal.
 Whatever the source, steel has a crucial role to play in producing and distributing energy as well as improving energy efficiency.

 - Biomass: steel is used extensively in agriculture.